I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidport/ni-hidport-ioctl-hid-read-report.md

 ## -remarks
 <p>IOCTL_HID_READ_REPORT  is typically used for continuously completing input reports that are sent by the device.
 This IOCTL is sent down by the HID class driver (HIDCLASS) in ping-pong fashion.
 In other words, as soon as a request is fulfilled (completed), another one can be sent down to the device, allowing for continuous reporting of data.
 This is an “asynchronous” mechanism, so for example, the device can use it to send  data up to the host, regarding  changes in state as those changes occur.</p>

-<p>IOCTL_HID_READ_REPORT  is typically used for continuously completing input reports that are sent by the device.
-This IOCTL is sent down by the HID class driver (HIDCLASS) in ping-pong fashion.
-In other words, as soon as a request is fulfilled (completed), another one can be sent down to the device, allowing for continuous reporting of data.
-This is an “asynchronous” mechanism, so for example, the device can use it to send  data up to the host, regarding  changes in state as those changes occur.</p>

-<p>IOCTL_HID_READ_REPORT  is typically used for continuously completing input reports that are sent by the device.
-This IOCTL is sent down by the HID class driver (HIDCLASS) in ping-pong fashion.
-In other words, as soon as a request is fulfilled (completed), another one can be sent down to the device, allowing for continuous reporting of data.
-This is an “asynchronous” mechanism, so for example, the device can use it to send  data up to the host, regarding  changes in state as those changes occur.</p>

-<p>IOCTL_HID_READ_REPORT  is typically used for continuously completing input reports that are sent by the device.
-This IOCTL is sent down by the HID class driver (HIDCLASS) in ping-pong fashion.
-In other words, as soon as a request is fulfilled (completed), another one can be sent down to the device, allowing for continuous reporting of data.
-This is an “asynchronous” mechanism, so for example, the device can use it to send  data up to the host, regarding  changes in state as those changes occur.</p>

-<p>IOCTL_HID_READ_REPORT  is typically used for continuously completing input reports that are sent by the device.
-This IOCTL is sent down by the HID class driver (HIDCLASS) in ping-pong fashion.
-In other words, as soon as a request is fulfilled (completed), another one can be sent down to the device, allowing for continuous reporting of data.
-This is an “asynchronous” mechanism, so for example, the device can use it to send  data up to the host, regarding  changes in state as those changes occur.</p>

-<p>IOCTL_HID_READ_REPORT  is typically used for continuously completing input reports that are sent by the device.
-This IOCTL is sent down by the HID class driver (HIDCLASS) in ping-pong fashion.
-In other words, as soon as a request is fulfilled (completed), another one can be sent down to the device, allowing for continuous reporting of data.
-This is an “asynchronous” mechanism, so for example, the device can use it to send  data up to the host, regarding  changes in state as those changes occur.</p>

 ## -requirements
 <table>
 <tr>